Our Top 10 Tips to Increase Your Ranking in Google SERP

-1. Create Remarkable Content
+1. Create remarkable content

 Remarkable content is sharable content.
 You want your content to be so good that people want to share it with their friends, families, and others within their circle of influence.
 This, while a little daunting, may be simpler than you think.
 You can start by identifying pain points that your prospective renters may have and give them a solution.

-2. Create a Catchy, Relevant Headline
+2. Create a catchy, relevant headline

 Your headline is your first impression, and first impressions count.
 It’s just as important as having a strategic meta description and title tag.
 You want your headline to be catchy and engaging but also contain your primary keywords.

 Try using numbers combined with the primary keyword you are trying to rank for.
 People are drawn to lists because they are faster reads, such as:

-3. Always Include a Call-To-Action (CTA)
+3. Always include a call-to-action (CTA)

-Throughout your blog or at least at the end of it, provide a way for your viewers to get more helpful information by providing you with a little bit of information.
-Give them something of value for providing you their name and email, such as a whitepaper on the “Top Multifamily Market Trends of This Year,” an infographic on “What Amenities Your Residents Really Want,” or perhaps an eBook on how to win more business by using your multifamily product or service.
+Throughout your blog, or at least at the end of it, provide a way for your viewers to get more helpful information by providing you with a little bit of information.
+Give them something of value for providing you their name and emails, such as a whitepaper on the “Top Multifamily Market Trends of This Year,” an infographic on “What Amenities Your Residents Really Want,” or perhaps an eBook on how to win more business by using your multifamily product or service.
 (Psst … a great example of a marketing offer is the one you see promoted throughout this blog!)

 This is one way to help identify which content is truly remarkable and what is not.
 When someone fills out your form requesting additional information, this is what we like to call an apartment lead — it shows interest!

 Distributing your content is also a great strategy for enhancing your backlink strategy.
-A backlink is a link from some other website to your multifamily website, web page, or web directory.
+A backlink is a link from another website to your multifamily website, web page, or web directory.
 This is comparable to a citation.
 These backlinks are critical to any good multifamily SEO strategy as it shows Google that your multifamily website has authority and relevance in the market.

 By getting the word out about a new blog you published, for example, you increase your chances of similar websites linking back to your content and increasing your authority with Google (and thus, your ranking!)
 Distributing your content and reaching out to similar publications are two easy (and free) ways to increase your backlinks.